Computer and Information Science

 - Students will become team-oriented individuals who can communicate technical knowledge with others both through oral presentations and written documentation.

-Based on the student’s career needs, the Computer and Information Science major offers the following two emphases:
+Based on the student’s career needs, the Computer and Information Science major offers the following two tracks:

 - Software Engineering